alankarmisra/cmake-tutorial/README.md

 2. `add_executable` specifies the target executable name and associated source files.
 3. We create a `build` directory to separate the source from the build files.

-### Instructions
-- Create a new directory for your project.
-- Write the main.cpp and CMakeLists.txt files as shown.
-- Run the commands to build and run the program.

 ---

 ## Chapter 2: Variables and Options